subiabre/linnaeus/README.md

 - `{file.hash}` Complete file SHA256 hash string

 ## Usage
-Main command is `ingest`.
+To run linnaeus: `bin/linnaeus`.
 This command takes a linnaeus configuration file using the following precedence:

 1. File provided via option `--configuration`
-2. File `linnaeus.yaml` located at source folder.
+2. File `linnaeus.yaml` located at the execution folder.
 3. File `linnaeus.yaml` located at linnaeus installation folder.

 This file can specify the following keys: